• Roxy Stasyszyn

 Hello, Bonjour, Bongiorno!

 I believe in community, resiliency and growth.
-I am excited to play a part in the transformation of the education system on this land, as Yukon First Nation communities continue to play an increasingly meaningful role in the governance of their schools.
+I am excited to play a part in transforming the education system on this land, as Yukon First Nations’ communities continue to play an increasingly meaningful role in the governance of their schools.

 Thank you, merci, grazie mille for this opportunity.